#simplycreate Still Life Painting

 Chocolate glaze

-With the undiluted Sienna Burnt, apply several layers generously to make a dark chocolate icing.
+With the undiluted Sienna Burnt, apply several layers generously to make dark chocolate icing.
 Use the fine tip brush to paint the multicoloured sprinklers.
 Use multiple colours to paint the sprinkles to create a colourful cupcake.

 Step 6